Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 Home

-Where your history is
+Where is your history?

 Not the one forced upon you by the English curriculum but the real, raw, rubble left behind by all the natural disasters and otherwise

-Where the cars weave through mountains to get to the next city rather than the m5
+Where the cars weave through mountains to get to the next city rather than the M5

 And tumbling rocks are held back by silver wires